p0maTypez/Software-Engineering-/README.md

 - Generates random passwords of specified length
 - Supports uppercase, lowercase, digits, and special characters
 - Simple and responsive web interface

-### Prerequisites

-- A web server with PHP and MySQL
-- phpMyAdmin for managing the MySQL database
+- The generated password, along with its configuration, is sent to a server for storage in a MySQL database.

 ## Usage
 Open the website